JuliaArbTypes/ArbFloats.jl/README.md

    which are guaranteed to produce results that enclose the theoretical math value.
    While not the package focus, full access to interval-based functions is present.

-   This package has been designed to offer the Julia community more performant
-   extended precision floating point math and to offer extended floating point
-   results as accurately as possible at a precision that does not misrepresent
-   the information content of the underlying interval valuation.

->
->   This is the sixth effort and first reasonably comprehensive ArbFloats release.
->   This package is a faster alternative to BigFloats when working with significands
->   that do not exceed ~3,500 bits.
->
->   The base C library implements floating point intervals and operations thereupon
->   which are guaranteed to produce results that enclose the theoretical math value.
->   While not the package focus, full access to interval-based functions is present.
->
->   This package has been designed to offer the Julia community more performant
->   extended precision floating point math and to offer extended floating point
->   results as accurately as possible at a precision that does not misrepresent
->   the information content of the underlying interval valuation.
+   ArbFloats provides more performant extended precision floating point math and will show results as accurately as possible by using a precision that does not misrepresent the information content of the underlying interval.

 #### version 0.1.8 (for Julia v0.5).